markyharris/livesectional/README.md

           <li>Sleep Timer - The Map can be put to sleep at night (or anytime) if desired.
 Pressing a pushbutton will turn on temporarily.
           <li>Reload the config settings automatically.
 The map will restart and reload the settings when new settings are saved.
           <li>Map builder has the ability to use both types of LED's, either RGB and/or GRB color encoding on same map.
           <li>Decodes the airport ID to show City and State.
+If international airports are used, it will show Site and Country.
           <li>Will display IP address if an LCD/OLED display is used.
 	  <li>Logging capabilities were added to help with diagnosing issues.
           <li>The builder can now download and backup the config file, airports file, Heat Map file and logfile.